What is a SOC 2 Report?

 Complementary subservice organization controls

-The AICPA defines a subservice organization as a supporting vendor.
+The American Institute of CPAs defines a subservice organization as a supporting vendor.
 Some examples are data center hosting and transaction/data processing services.
 Depending on the type of service outsourced, your organization may want to include some of these subservice organization’s controls in your audit.

 Trust Services Criteria, Criteria Related Controls, and Tests of Controls